kuhat/From-a-beginner-to-a-developer/_posts/design/2015-10-15-mediaelement_js.md

 #
 subheadline: "My Music Wonderland"
 title: "Original Musics"
 teaser: "I started to make original musics in 2020, and I have learnt composing, mixing, mastering, recording myself.
-I am expert in using DAW such as Cubase, FLstudio and plugins such as Waves, Fabfilter, Ozone9 and software instruments such as Ample Guitar, ADD Drum, Lass Strings etc. Search <em>Danny zhou</em> on all major platforms, my original musics are there waiting to be discovered!"
+I am an expert in using DAW such as Cubase, FLstudio and plugins such as Waves, Fabfilter, Ozone9 and software instruments such as Ample Guitar, ADD Drum, Lass Strings etc. Search <em>Danny zhou</em> on all major platforms, my original musics are there waiting to be discovered!"
 categories:
   - design
 tags: